kuttiproject/driver-hyperv-images/README.md

 ## Building Images

-Images can be built by manually following the instructions in [BUILDING.md](BUILDING.md).
+Images can be built by manually following the instructions in [BUILDING.md](BUILDING.md), or by running the Packer scripts as detailed in [PACKER.md](PACKER.md).

 ## Releases